Managing Data

 flag.

-$ scp -r myusername@spartan.hpc.unimelb.edu.au:/data/gpfs/projects/$myproject/$remotedir/ .
+$ scp -r myusername@spartan.hpc.unimelb.edu.au:/data/gpfs/projects/myproject/$remotedir/ .

 For Windows users, PuTTY provides an equivalent tool called pscp